-All students will receive online training in HIPPA (Health Information Privacy & Protection Act) Safety & Privacy during their initial month of orientation.
+All students will receive one online training course in HIPPA (Health Information Privacy & Protection Act) Safety & Privacy during their initial summer of orientation.
 Thereafter, students will be required by the individual clinics to undergo further HIPAA, Codes of Conduct and Confidentiality training as part of their pre-clinical requirements.